Introduction

 3. sshd

-By default in Termux the SSH daemon is listening on port 8022 as you can not open ports below id 1000 in Termux as you are not root here.
+By default in Termux the SSH daemon is listening on port 8022 as you can not open ports below 1001 in Termux as you are not root here.
 You can see the username in Termux at the lower left corner of the terminal or by running the “id” command and you can get the IP address by running “ifconfig”.

 On the client